uiceds/cee-492-term-project-fall-2022-cmyy/manuscript.md

-## Description
+## Introduction

-Examples are shown in Figure @fig:Negative_and_Positive.
+We first train a convolutional neural network (CNN) with the Surface Crack Detection dataset [@{https://www.kaggle.com/datasets/arunrk7/surface-crack-detection}] to judge if any concrete crack exists.
+The dataset contains images (each has $227 \times 227$ pixels and RGB channels) of concrete surfaces with or without crack.
+Each class contains $20000$ images.
+Examples are shown in Figure @fig:Negative_and_Positive:

 ![**Negative and Positive Examples from the Surface Crack Detection Dataset**](https://user-images.githubusercontent.com/67733344/203328454-b16bba03-9eae-4936-83f6-8878ec4b2fa3.png){#fig:Negative_and_Positive}

 We then train a CNN-based network call U-Net [@doi:10.1007/978-3-319-24574-4_28] with the Concrete Crack Conglomerate Dataset [@doi:10.7294/16625056.v1] to segment the concrete from its cracks.
-The dataset contains over 10,995 crack images (each has $448 \times 448$ pixels and RGB channels).
+The dataset contains over $10995$ crack images (each has $448 \times 448$ pixels and RGB channels).
 Each image data has an origin image and a mask image.
-Examples are shown in Figure @fig:Origin_and_Mask.
+Examples are shown in Figure @fig:Origin_and_Mask:

 ![**Origin and Mask Images from the Concrete Crack Conglomerate Dataset**](https://user-images.githubusercontent.com/67733344/203328939-52346bad-ea56-4424-bc9b-76f47f5a83dd.png){#fig:Origin_and_Mask}